 Additionally, as long as toll-free numbers have been enabled to send/receive messages, callers may also contact the numbers via SMS texting.

-In the past, toll-free numbers were used for incoming calls only, but today, many toll-free service providers offer advanced calling features like call recording, IVR/auto-attendant, call routing, call forwarding, and call queuing.
+Many toll-free service providers offer advanced calling features like call recording, IVR/auto-attendant, call routing, call forwarding, and call queuing.

 Benefits of Toll-Free Numbers

 Below are some benefits of using toll-free telephone numbers for your business.

 Over 58% of people say they’d rather call a toll-free number than a standard local one.

 Smaller businesses and startups benefit from the added legitimacy of using an 800 number rather than a local number.
 This allows them to look as established as larger competitors and makes clients feel as though these small businesses have all the same resources that enterprise companies do.